The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Photos", Category: "Mobile"

-Eighteen APIs have been added to the ProgrammableWeb directory in categories including Banking, eCommerce, and Healthcare.
-Highlights include the recently announced Google Photos API and several APIs for integrating with Citibank services.
+Thirty-two APIs have been added to the ProgrammableWeb directory in categories including Data, Documents, and Financial.
+Highlights include an API for business records fiscalization, and API for data dashboards, and APIs from Precisely for data accuracy.
 Here's a rundown of the latest additions.

 Yubico recently made its Android SDK available to developers, who can now build support for YubiKey directly into their Android apps.
 The Android SDK joins the company's iOS SDK, which means developers can create a consistent log-in experience across their mobile apps no matter the platform.

 Along with the recently released Android 11 beta, Google has made a new version of Android Studio available to developers.
 Android Studio 4.1 Beta and Android Studio 4.2 Canary are here to help developers target Android 11 and its new set of APIs.You'll find updates to Kotlin, Jetpack, and more.